apache/carbondata/README.md

 <img src="/docs/images/format/CarbonData_logo.png" width="200" height="40">

-Apache CarbonData(incubating) is a new big data file format for faster interactive query using advanced columnar storage, index, compression and encoding techniques to improve computing efficiency, in turn it will help speedup queries an order of magnitude faster over PetaBytes of data.
+Apache CarbonData(incubating) is a fully indexed columnar and Hadoop native data format for processing heavy analytical workloads and detailed queries on big data.

 You can find the latest CarbonData document and learn more at:
 [http://carbondata.incubator.apache.org](http://carbondata.incubator.apache.org/)